-It is a sad fact that January is historically the busiest time for divorce lawyers up and down the country.
+It is a sad fact that January is one of the busiest times for divorce lawyers up and down the country.

 Often married couples who have agreed to separate, particularly those with children, wish to get through one last Christmas as a family before taking that next step.